crmne/paolino.me/_posts/2026-08-28-rubyllm-2-0-agentic-loop.md

 end
 ```

-Every turn is its own job.
-Your queue gets granular retries, your agents survive restarts, and a long run never monopolizes a worker.
+Each step gets its own job and retry boundary.
+A long sequence can release the worker between steps; an individual provider request or tool still takes as long as it takes.

-The loop is now resumable mid-tool-round too. `run_tools` skips tool calls that already have results, so if a process dies after finishing one tool call of three, reloading the chat and calling `step` executes only the remaining two.
+The loop is resumable mid-tool-round too. `run_tools` skips calls whose results have been saved.
+If a process dies after saving one result out of three, reloading the chat and calling `step` executes only the remaining two.
+If it dies after an external action succeeds but before saving its result, the tool can run again.
+Use `tool_call.id` as an idempotency key for writes.
 On Rails 8.1 and later, you can use ActiveJob Continuations to build on this: checkpoint after each move and an agent run survives a redeploy, resuming from the persisted messages with no cursor to manage.

 Batches are the same idea at scale: a batch is `generate` deferred for many chats at once, with `run_tools` run locally between rounds.